abertschi/syncopoli/README.md

 A: Set your global options by going to `settings` (see `Global Options` above), then press the plus button to create individual profiles.
 The play button on top bar runs all sync tasks.
 Hold your finger over each profile to edit/delete them.

+Q: Typing paths is tedious.

+A: I know.
+Just long-press on Origin path.
+Make sure you have OI File Manager installed.

 Credits
 =======